cloudsofsushi/cloudsofsushi.github.io/README.md

 - **Images**: Replace images in `public/images/` with your own.
 - **Theme**: Modify SCSS variables in `src/static/css/libs/_vars.scss`.

+## Acknowledgements

+This project is a major derivative of Michael d'Angelo work [personal-site](https://github.com/mldangelo/personal-site).
+You should check it out.

 ## 📝 License

 [MIT](https://github.com/cloudsofsushi/cloudsofsushi.github.io/blob/main/LICENSE)